mre/mre.github.io.v2/blog/2018-fastcat.md

 ```

 See those `target_os` flags?
 That's Rusts way of saying "I can only compile that
-for Linux and Android (a Linux flavor).
+for Linux and Android" (a Linux flavor).
 [It seems
 like](https://stackoverflow.com/questions/12230316/do-other-operating-systems-implement-the-linux-system-call-splice?lq=1)
 OpenBSD also has some sort of splice implementation called